 The system will indicate this current, pending status as "Pending: Invite sent, waiting on recipient" within the Account Status category and as "Granted: Waiting on recipient" within the application category.

-User Creates an Account from the Invitation
+User Creates an ID from the Invitation

 Account Status: Has Account